About this typeface

 Emojis designed with the collaboration of Albert Trulls

-Ask us for a Free test license download
+Ask us for a Free trial license download

 Patufet typeface supports: